 - This lesson continues two familiar instructional practices: Make a Match and Interactive Sentence Building. - During Opening A, students match rhyming words together.
 Phonemic awareness, the ability to focus on the separate, individual sounds (phonemes), is crucial for reading and spelling development.
 When students have trouble separating phonemes (sounds) in words, it can be challenging to attach phonemes to graphemes (letters) and use that knowledge to decode (read) and encode (spell) words.
-Rhyming develops this phonemic awareness, teaching students to notice similarities and differences in words, and group words together according to larger sound units. - During Work Time A, students use their knowledge of rhyming words to find the missing words in a poem.
-This is a familiar practice but now with more student responsibility as they produce a word that rhymes and write it.
+Rhyming develops this phonemic awareness, teaching students to notice similarities and differences in words, and group words together according to larger sound units. - During Work Time A, students use their knowledge of rhyming words to find the missing word from a poem.
+This is a familiar practice but now with more student responsibility for thinking of what word makes sense in the poem.
 In the previous cycles, students were given a selection of words from which to choose.
 This progression supports students' ability to make the graphophonemic connections necessary for development of reading and writing skills.

-Review of the graphemes and phonemes taught in Cycles 1-12 are woven through the Cycle 13 interactive poem and Make a Match.
+Review of the graphemes and phonemes taught in Cycles 1-13 are woven through the Cycle 14 interactive poem and Make a Match.

-■ In the Closing, students debrief a specific new learning skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
+In the Closing, students debrief a specific new learning skill from the lesson and reflect on why it may be important to becoming proficient readers and writers.
 Throughout the module, guide students toward more specific responses (example: "When I try to think of a rhyming word, I listen to the ending sound I hear").
 Consider asking students to name how habits of character (examples: persevering, listening to a partner) may contribute to becoming proficient readers and writers.